oicr-gsi/djerba/doc/how_djerba_works.md

 # How Djerba Works

-## File Formats

-Djerba uses four main file formats:
-- INI: simple plain-text configuration file
-- JSON: Machine-readable file with report data
-- HTML: Data transformed into a human-readable format
-- PDF: Self-contained document for sharing and archiving
+In this section we describe key concepts used by Djerba to direct the reporting process.

 ## Production Steps

-Report production in Djerba has three basic steps: Configure, Extract, and Render.
+Report production in Djerba has three basic steps:
+1. Configure
+2. Extract
+3. Render

+These are described in more detail in Table 1 below.

 | Step | Input | Output | Description |
 | :---- | :---- | :---- | :---- |